South East - Maintenance schemes

 As we need to remove the old barriers to complete our work, you may notice some temporary barriers on the hard shoulder during the day.
 These are to keep everyone on the motorway safe and will not impact on drivers using the main carriageway.

-Monday 14 April to Friday 14 June: there will be lane closures on the M20 coastbound between junctions 7 and 8 weeknights, from 8pm to 6am.
+Monday 15 April to Sunday 12 May: there will be lane closures on the M20 London-bound between junctions 7 and 8 from 8pm to 6am with a section of the hard shoulder closed 24/7.

 This work is subject to favourable weather conditions, for example heavy rain may affect the progress.